Before getting started

 - File name

-The first step involves entering the essential information for the creation of a file template.
-In the file name, you can integrate dynamic tags that will be automatically filled in upon export.
+The first step consists of entering essential information for the creation of a file template.
+In the file name, it's possible to use dynamic tags which will automatically be completed at the time of export.

-A tag allows for the integration of the establishment’s name, but this tag is only available if the “Generate a file for each establishment” option is enabled.
+There is a tag that lets you integrate the name of the establishment, but this tag is only available if the "Generate a file for each establishment" option is activated.

 - File format

-The format lets you define whether the file generated should be in Excel, CSV or text format.
-If the file is in CSV or text format, you’ll be able to define the encoding and the field separators for the file.
+The format field allows you to define whether the file generated should be in Excel, CSV or text format.
+If the file is in CSV or text format, you'll be able to define the encoding and separators for the file's fields.

 - File language

-By default, the file’s language will be the language of the user who created the file template, but this can be changed.
+By default, the language of the file is that of the user who created the file template, but this can be changed.
 The language allows for the following settings to be entered by default:

 -